caiomiyashiro/MLOpsZoomcampFinalProject/README.md

 ## Offline Scripts

-For the sake of testing the project, there 3 scripts that simulates scripts running outside from the VM, that would be executed by the ML Engineer or Data Scientist, **after the VM docker-compose setup is completed**:
+For the sake of testing the project, there are 3 scripts that simulates scripts running outside from the VM, that would be executed by the ML Engineer or Data Scientist, **after the VM docker-compose setup is completed**:

 - Folder `scripts`: Contains the scripts used to train and register the models using MLFlow and to simulate real-time data being sent to the service.
     - Running `modelling_scripts/training.py` will train the data on a Regression Tree, test 100 models and track their performance and hiperparameters into MLFlow.
 You'll be able to check MLFlow UI by the URL indicated in the `MLFLOW_TRACKING_URL` variable in `.env` file.